Weddings

 Custom liturgy, rehearsal, and officiating · $600 with music included

-The gift covers the pre-wedding meeting, custom liturgy written for the two of you, vow preparation, rehearsal coordination, and the ceremony itself.
+The gift covers the pre-wedding meeting, the custom liturgy I write for the two of you, vow preparation, rehearsal coordination, and the ceremony itself.
 Adding live music or a song customized for the day brings the gift to $600.
 Travel is part of the conversation.

 Rates are adjusted to reflect generally accepted standards in the area, or negotiated based on what fits the situation.
 The number is a starting point, not a ceiling or a floor.